-Chengdu surprised me.
-I didn’t think there was that much to do besides look at cuddly pandas but as it turns out Chengdu is quite the place for activities!
-We had four days in Chendgu and now honestly I doesn’t seem like enough.
+I didn’t think there was that much to do besides look at cuddly pandas in Chengdu but as it turns out this underrated city is quite the place for activities!
+We had four days in Chendgu and they went by so fast.
+When you’re in China you only think of the main places like Beijing and Shanghai but thankfully I had my boyfriend convince me to go to Chengdu!
 Here are some things you can do when you arrive in Chengdu 🙂

-Panda Breeding Centre – Unlike depressing zoos the breeding centre is an amazing place where they started with 6 pandas and now have a hundred and eighty!
-Quite impressive in the hopes of keeping the pandas from going extinct.
-You can do a half day tour for 130 Yuan that you arrange at you hostel/hotel.
-The driver will pick you up drop you off and your entrance fee is included in the price.
+Panda Breeding Centre – Unlike depressing zoos that break my heart, the breeding centre is an amazing place where the pandas and other animals are taken care of.
+Their wellbeing comes first!
+They started with 6 pandas and now have a hundred and eighty!
+Quite impressive!
+You can do a half day tour for 130 Yuan.
+You arrange at you hostel/hotel, don’t bother trying to get their yourself it will just be a lot of ache and wasted time.
+The driver will pick you up and drop you off at the breeding centre.
+Your entrance fee is included in the price!
 I highly recommend doing this because you will leave around 7:30 in the morning and the panda centre will be relatively quite.
-After 10 you will notice tons of people swarming the centre and will have a hard time enjoying yourself.
+After 10 you will notice tons of people swarming the centre and will have a hard time enjoying yourself!

 Leshan Buddha – This famous Buddha is only a 2 hour bus away from Chengdu and is worth carving out time for.
 Arrange your tour the night before or there is high speed trains that leave from both Chengdu Train Stations

 Mount Qingcheng – This is one of the original Taoist Temples just a 40 minute high speed train away from Chengdu North Station.
 It is a 90 Yuan entrance, 60 Yuan round trip cable car, 5 Yuan for the boat across the lake and 10 Yuan for the Crystal Cave.
 You can do this as a half day trip!